arindas/tfug-ml-mq-infer/README.md

 Now as discussed toward the start of the talk, individual services can be horizontally scaled easily.
-In our scenario the object detection service could using a model like MobileNet which has faster inference times, but the classifier service might be using a UNet for classification which has slower inference times.
+In our scenario the object detection service could using a model like MobileNet which has faster inference times, but the classifier service might be using a ResNet for classification which has slower inference times.

-In this case based on the requirements we can scale up the affected service as necessary.
-Now since the web component and the actual model serving solution communicate over the network, they could be scale up independently if necessary.
+As we already know, a system is only as fast as the slowest component in the system.
+So in this example, we would need to create more replicas of the ResNet classifier service.

+Now the model prediction endpoint and the web service communicate over the network.
+So they can be scaled independently if necessary.
 For instance, we might not choose to scale up the web component of a disease grader service, but we can increase the number of model replicas in the model serving solution instead (PyTorch serve for instance.)
 Also it is not necessary that the web components each have their unique instance of the model serving solution.
 They could all make requests to shared model serving solution instance.

 #### Support for multiple environments

-Now in this design itself, there is not strict requirement to specify that the services are containers, pod in k8s or simple linux processes.
+Now in this design itself, we don't specify whether the services are containers, pods in k8s or simple linux processes.
 As long as they communicate with each other on the message queue, it doesn't matter where they run.

-This approach in turn allows us to pursue multi-cloud architectures where some components could be running on AWS, some on GCP some on Azure and so on.
-At the same time, this entire system could simply run on just a beefy laptop.
+This flexibility allows us to pursue multi-cloud architectures where different components could be running on different service clouds (some on GCP, some on AWS etc.).
+At the same time, this entire system could simply run on just a beefy laptop, albeit with some loss of throughput.

 ## Conclusion